ddonau/YRworkflow/README.md

   <img src="YR_workflow.PNG">
 </div>

-##
-Automation of simple workflow using the web tool [Yeastriction](http://yeastriction.tnw.tudelft.nl/)

 ## Description:

-This python script automates the extraction of 2 gRNA's from the [Yeastriction](http://yeastriction.tnw.tudelft.nl/) web tool.
+Automation of the extraction of 2 gRNA's using the web tool [Yeastriction](http://yeastriction.tnw.tudelft.nl/)

 A restriction enzyme digest analysis is then conducted on the extracted gRNAs and unique enzyme cutting sites are identified.
 Diagnostic primers are then designed against these specific gRNAs.